 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-Bellevue Drug & Alcohol Detox Centers
+Muskegon Drug & Alcohol Detox Centers

 Regardless of the program you choose, you will need to go through the different steps of recovery.
 The detox phase is the most dreaded.
 During this period, substances are eliminated from your body.
 There are often withdrawal symptoms as your body acclimatizes to life without drugs.
 Depending on the dependence severity, you may need to check in to a detox center.

 If you are only suffering from mild alcoholism, you may just get some medication to alleviate the withdrawal symptoms while at home.
 However, chronic alcoholism may need to be treated in a detox center.
 Physicians will administer benzodiazepines to assist in the detox.
 Similarly, opioids and heroin are highly addictive.
 Those who have been drug- or alcohol-dependent for a long time may be unable to detox without analgesics to prevent shock.
-Checking into a Muskegon drug detox center or a Muskegon alcohol detox center may save your life.
+Checking into a drug or alcohol detox center may save your life.

 Recovery Meetings Near You in Muskegon